mittelmark/pantcl4r/README.md

 ![](https://kroki.io/graphviz/svg/eNpLyUwvSizIUEhXqOZSKErMy07JLLJV8glSsubKy09JjS4uqcxJtU3LzMlJTdEBUcn5OflFtsXZlUk5pamx1lwKjgq6dgpO1ly1AN5HGTo=)

-There is as well support for other diagram types like ditaa or PlantUML.
+There is as well support for other diagram types like [Ditaa](https://ditaa.sourceforge.net/) or [PlantUML](https://www.plantuml.com).

 ## Author and Copyright